Productivity

 I started doing a yearly misogi challenge in 2021.
 I love it and find it super beneficial for my overall health and well being 🙂

-2021 – bike 100 days outdoors in a row
+2021: Bike outdoors 100 days in a row

-source: Depth Not Width
+sources: Depth Not Width | Jesse Itzler

-Leave a Reply
+Leave a comment